LBS2025/lbs2025/source/pages/registration.rst

 Conference Registration
 -----------------------

-Registration to the LBS 2025 conference as well as payment happens via Conftool platform:
+Registration to the LBS 2025 conference happens via Conftool platform:

 - If you have submitted a paper to the conference, please use the same login information as in the submission phase.
 - If you have not submitted a paper, please create an account to the Conftool which will allow you to register to the conference.

-.. admonition:: Book your ticket here
+.. admonition:: Register and book your ticket here

     `Register for LBS 2025 conference <http://conftool.org/lbs2025/>`__